Igdtuwresource/website/content/blog/DRAFT.md

 Updates
 -------

+* `cicd` replatformed from Concourse CI to...
+JENKINS!
+Believe it or not!

 * Vault is up!
 Still need to get a) secrets into it, b) HA, and c) a way to get the unseal keys off the machine post-build, but that will come in time.